ReconJSON/ReconJSON/README.md

 ```
 [
-{"type":"Host"},
+{"type":"host"},
-{"type":"Host"},
+{"type":"host"},
-{"type":"Host"},
+{"type":"host"},
-{"type":"Host"}
+{"type":"host"}
 ]
 ```

 The first line of a ReconJSON file MUST be a left bracket `[` (ASCII 91) and the last line MUST be a right bracket `]` (ASCII 93).
-In between these brackets MUST be one or more `Host` objects.
+In between these brackets MUST be one or more `host` objects.
 These objects MUST be collapsed JSON objects stored on a single line.
 These lines MUST be separated by a comma `,` (ASCII 44) and a single linefeed character `\n` (ASCII 10).
-The `Host` object on the last line MUST NOT have a trailing comma `,` (ASCII 44), but MUST have a trailing linefeed character `\n` (ASCII 10).
+The `host` object on the last line MUST NOT have a trailing comma `,` (ASCII 44), but MUST have a trailing linefeed character `\n` (ASCII 10).

-This format is pure JSON, with the `Host` objects collapsed into a single line.
+This format is pure JSON, with the `host` objects collapsed into a single line.
 The reasoning behind this decision is to provide a file that can easily be parsed by programming languages' JSON libraries while also producing a file that is grep-able and one which a simple `wc -l` command will immediately convey the correct number of hosts to the user (number of lines - 2).

 When placing data into arrays, the data SHOULD be sorted alphabetically (or numerically) if not otherwise specified.